 How does your business currently make money?
 (1-on-1 clients?
 Digital products?
 Online courses?)

-What does your currently process/sales funnel look like?
+What does your current process/sales funnel look like?

 By thinking about the goal of your business as a whole along with how your business works, you’ll be able to better determine what direction your website goal should be aimed in order to set yourself up for achieving what you actually want to achieve.